TolisSth/jit-crowd-emulator/README.md

 # Jit Crowd Emulator
 ## What is this?
-Jit Crowd Emulator is a python script that utilizes the Selenium browser automation suite to create a artificial crowd in your Jit.si meeting.
+Jit Crowd Emulator is a python script that utilizes the Selenium browser automation suite to create an artificial crowd in your Jit.si meeting.
 ## What are the capabilities of this crowd
 This crowd can:
 1. Join meetings (even password protected ones)